raceychan/lihil/README.md

 uv init project_name
 ```

-2. install lihil via uv, this will solve all dependencies for your in a dedicated venv.
+2. install lihil via uv, this will solve all dependencies for your in a dedicated virtual environment.

 ```bash
 uv add lihil